 And when we walk in, EVERYONE is doing it.
 Well, when in Pisa, right?
-It’s getting late in the evening, so I get Lars involved.
+It’s getting late in the evening, so I get our son involved.

 Pretty impressive, huh?
 I’m sure there’s never been anyone, ever, who has captured the emotion and passion as I have in this composition.
 With all of my creative juices flowing, I figure I’ll really be bold, so I enlisted both kids.
 You may want to sit down for this next masterpiece.

 Did you see what I did there?
 This composition evokes the duality of man, and his struggle to attain his lofty goals whilst simultaneously exploring the innocence of youth.
-This piece of art is only moderately diminished due to the shortness of Anya’s arms.
+This piece of art is only moderately diminished due to the shortness of our daughter’s arms.